s2yfu/heph/README.md

-# heph
-an e-commerce website for my online sketchbooks store , with a smart ordering system .
-Integrated with Telegram Bot API for real-time order notifications
+Built a full e-commerce ordering system for a leather sketchbook business I founded, integrated with Telegram Bot API for real-time order notifications, deployed on Netlify. you can check the site from the link here : https://heph.netlify.app/